Babalu2017/truffle_hunter/README.md

 [View the live project here.](https://babalu2017.github.io/truffle_hunter/)

-This website has the intent to help people to find the best spots in London where to work remotely or where to spend your freetime.
+This website has the intent to help people to find the best spots in London where to work remotely or where to spend their freetime.I used google maps Api and I placed them at the top the page because it gives the design a visual flow that directs the users in the way they can easily find in the area of their research what they need.
+I saw many blogs that have similar purposes but every time as user I was been redirect to other page.

+-   ### Design
+    -   #### Colour Scheme
+        -   The main colours used are black, gray and white provided by bootstrap.
+Those colors provide a more elegant look to the website.
+    -   #### Typography
+        -    I used the default bootstrap font-family Verdana, Geneva, Tahoma.
+The font is used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+I think this font is a clean and it is used frequently in programming, so it is both attractive and appropriate.
+    -   #### Imagery
+        -   Imagery is important.
+I used imgages(free lincence on unsplash) and I used photoshop to make them web-friendly(resizing).

 <h2 align="center"><img src="assets/images/readme_truffle_imgs/how_it_looks_devices.jpg"></h2>